How to Make Permanent Changes-

 Apparently, the church took Jesus’ words to heart.
 The best evidence strongly suggests the Christians in Laodicea heeded the words of Jesus, got their spiritual act together, repented their faces off and went on to make a spiritual difference in their world.

 This makes the final letter to the Seven Churches the most hopeful and encouraging of all the letters to all the churches.
 The outcome of the most messed up of all the churches tells us that no one is ever too lost to be found and even the most worldly of Christians can hear the voice of the Holy Spirit, respond to God’s prompting and become something beautiful and life-giving.
-It’s critical we understand not all churches fared as well as Laodicea.
-Some ended in a sad fizzle.
+Not all churches fared as well as Laodicea.
+Some (like Ephesus) ended in a sad, spiritual fizzle.

-This letter teaches us that our deeds and attitudes matter every bit as much as our beliefs (James 2:14-20, Ephesians 2:1-3).
+This letter and the church at Laodicea teaches us that our deeds and attitudes matter every bit as much as our beliefs (James 2:14-20, Ephesians 2:1-3).

-Jesus cares about what we believe.
-Doctrine matters (1st Timothy 4:16, Titus 2:1) Every Christian should strive to understand the Bible and every church should teach it with clarity.
-That being said, ultimately, Christians prove their faith by what they do and how they live.
-If we say we believe in God and live like unsaved people do we probably don’t believe at all.
-The key to a thriving faith is to listen to the Holy Spirit and then DO what God tells us to do.
+Jesus does care about what we believe.
+Doctrine matters (1st Timothy 4:16, Titus 2:1).
+Every Christian should strive to understand the Bible and every church should teach it with clarity.
+That being said, ultimately, Christians prove their faith by what they do and how they live (Colossians 3, 1st Thessalonians 4:1-8, 2nd Peter 3-11).
+If we say we believe in God and continue to live like every other heathen on our street we probably don’t believe in God at all (John 3:36, James 2:14-26).
+The key to a thriving faith is to read the Bible, listen to the Holy Spirit and then DO what we are told to do.

 It’s what keeps us spiritually alive and relevant to the world we live in.